tommy1199/AppConfigr/README.md

 would print

 ```
-The value of myString is [FIRST FIRST UNKNOWN]
+The value of myString is [FIRST FIRST FALLBACK]
 ```

 ## Other data formats<a name="dataformats"></a>